Camp Ramah in New England: Y'mei Meyuchad

 Once a week, non-counselor staff members take their day off, so the counselors in each edah plan a special day free of regular programming called yamim meyuchadim (special days) to make up for the lack of staffing.
 Each special day is called "Yom (Name)".
 Yamim meyuchadim can be anything from Yom Pirate to Yom Willy Wonka, Yom Random, Yom MTV, etc., all with special programs and activities planned by the staff members.
 In some years, once a session each edah takes a trip outside of the camp.
 Special trips have taken campers to Red Sox games, art museums, the zoo, ice skating rinks, the Basketball Hall of Fame in Springfield, Massachusetts, and other locations around New England.
 In recent years, the entire camp goes to Six Flags New England once a summer.

 Every year, one Yom Meyuchad is planned entirely by Nivonim campers, the oldest edah.
 They plan a camp-wide color war (Yom Sport), made up of four teams (adom: red, lavan: white, kachol: blue, and yarok: green) according to a certain theme.
-Recent themes include Inside Out, Mario Kart, The Avengers, Cereal Mascots, and many more.
+Recent themes include shapes (each color being a different shape), Inside Out, Mario Kart, The Avengers, Cereal Mascots, and many more.
 Beginning with a dramatic breakout in the afternoon before the Yom Meyuchad, a relay race called Apache usually occurs next after all campers have time to get into their assigned team colors.
-Over the roughly 27 hours, meals with be themed (i.e. silent lunch, only use spoons, eat like a dinosaur, etc), and campers will participate in various activities to try and earn points for their team.
+Over the roughly 27 hours, meals will be themed (i.e. silent lunch, only use spoons, eat like a dinosaur, etc), and campers will participate in various activities to try and earn points for their team.
 At the end of Yom Sport, closing ceremonies occur, where each team presents a team song (usually with parts in English and parts in Hebrew) and dances (usually including an A-side dance, a hip-hop dance, an acrobatic dance, a captains dance, and full team dance, although varies by team and year).
 A winner is then declared by the Nivonim campers serving as judges, often performed in a comical and dramatic re-enactment of a scene related to the theme.

 General

-Camp Ramah in New England hosts children from Massachusetts, Connecticut, Rhode Island, New Hampshire, Vermont, Maine, New England, eastern New York (most notably Albany and the Hudson Valley) and the Washington, D.C. metropolitan area (predominantly Maryland and Northern Virginia.
+Camp Ramah in New England hosts children from Massachusetts, Connecticut, New Jersey, California, Canada, Rhode Island, New Hampshire, Vermont, Maine, New England, New York and the Washington, D.C. metropolitan area (predominantly Maryland and Northern Virginia.
 There are also a number of Israeli campers.
 The staff are usually former campers and hail from the same territory, but there are many Israelis, collectively called mishlachat.
 The mishlachat are counselors, Hebrew teachers, and Limud teachers.
 They also organize programs to educate campers about Israel.
 CRNE has the largest Israeli delegation of all the Ramah camps, and also hosts a number of Israeli campers.

 There are approximately 900 campers and 250 staff at the camp over the course of eight weeks.